HertsSayf/Unity_Test_Form/README.md

 Players can hide either objects or their avatars within a game mode, while another player (team) tries to find them.

+Target audience;
-Target audience: This would be catered towards younger players (kids and teenagers), it may be appealing for small groups of people who enjoy multiplayer games.
+This would be catered towards younger players (kids and teenagers), it may be appealing for small groups of people who enjoy multiplayer games.

 Considerations;
 -Game design, the hiding areas must be dynamic full with objects